martin12333/marti-onedrive/Eda-f8/Eda-is-my-nephew--publ.f8.md

+# aale, Milane, uklidni se, nebud jako pisnicka od Jonas Brothers

-dostal jsem sms ...
+Milan: dostal jsem sms ...
 Hi.I'm Rosalind from Flex  Jobs.Are you interested in flexible remote job?Reply to get more information.Thank  you ...

 zkusil jsem to vygooglit ... i googled, there are many scams  like this Beware of This Job Scam Using FlexJobs' Name